Multi-Camera Visual-Inertial Simultaneous Localization and Mapping for Autonomous Valet Parking: System Architecture

 \myParagraph{Loop Closure Optimization} While the VIO backend produces a locally consistent trajectory, our goal is to obtain a \emph{globally} consistent estimate of the trajectory and the map.
 The proposed architecture passes the VIO motion estimates to a robust pose graph optimization module that detects loop closures and optimizes the trajectory accordingly.
 For loop-closure detection, Kimera uses visual Bag-of-Words to detect similar images.
 This is done within the scheme described in \cite{Rosinol21ijrr-Kimera} and \cite{Galvez12tro-dbow}.
 Once a pair of putative matching images is identified, Kimera must generate a relative pose between the two frames before the factor can be included in the pose-graph optimization.
-Below we describe three approaches to compute the loop closure pose, namely PnP, a scale-less approach, and a rotation-only approach.
+Below we describe three approaches to compute the loop closure pose.
 After the relative pose between frames is computed, it is passed to Kimera-RPGO, for pose graph optimization.
 In Kimera-RPGO, we use graduated non-convexity~\cite{Yang20ral-GNC} to robustify the estimate to spurious loop closures.

 \emph{PnP Loop Closure Pose Computation.} In the PnP approach, ORB descriptors are extracted at each keyframe and associated to each tracked feature point.
 At the same time, 3D landmark data from the VIO backend is sent to the loop-closure-detection module alongside each image.
 We use the ORB descriptors to obtain putative correspondences between the optimized landmarks from the backend and the 2D features, and use the PnP algorithm with RANSAC to find inlier correspondences.
-The RANSAC inliers are then used to generate the relative pose between the frames for the loop closure factor in Kimera-RPGO \cite{Rosinol21ijrr-Kimera}.
-While this approach is fairly popular and used in other pipeline (\eg~\cite{Campos21-TRO}), our experiments show that the resulting poses are not very accurate.
-This is due to the fact that there are typically few matches between 2D and 3D features (mostly due to the sparsity of the 3D landmark-based map), and hence few inliers after RANSAC.
+While this approach is fairly popular and used in other pipeline (\eg~\cite{Campos21-TRO}), our experiments show that the resulting poses are not very accurate, likely due to the sparsity of the 3D landmark-based map, and hence a lack of inliers.